Our latest collaboration creates the world’s first haptic telerobot hand, sending touch across the globe

 The SynTouch BioTac sensor can sense everything your fingertip can feel including force, vibration, and temperature.
 It’s the most biomimetic tactile sensor available, and it’s a natural fit with the Shadow Dexterous Hand which is the most anthropomorphic hand for robots available.
 The two combined create the most human-like robotic hand available today.

 HaptX Gloves provide the most realistic touch sensation ever achieved through a haptic wearable.
 The gloves apply detailed tactile feedback, powerful force feedback, and sub-millimeter motion tracking.
-While HaptX Gloves are primarily used for virtual reality, they are a natural fit for teleoperation of robotics.
+While HaptX Gloves are primarily used for virtual reality, they are a natural fit for teleoperation and telepresence within robotics.

 How it works: